JJ/docker-raku/README.md

   made essentially to make them work as runners in GitHub actions.
 This one is also available in [GHCR as `raku-gha`](https://github.com/jj/docker-raku/pkgs/container/raku-gha).

-Additionally, the latest released Raku will be aliased to the `latest` tag.
+Additionally, the last Rakudo release  will be aliased to the `latest` tag.

 ## Source, issues

 Available at [this GitHub repo](https://github.com/JJ/docker-raku).
 Raise your issues, or offer your help there.

 ## See also